awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 The value in the start build operation call takes highest precedence\.
 The value in the build project definition takes next precedence\.
 The value in the build spec declaration takes lowest precedence\.
-   + *buildspecOverride*: Optional string\.
-A build spec declaration that overrides for this build the one defined in the build project\.
-If this value is set, it can be either an inline build spec definition or the path to an alternate build spec file relative to the value of the built\-in `CODEBUILD_SRC_DIR` environment variable\.
-   + *gitCloneDepthOverride*: Optional string\.
-The value of the **Git clone depth** in the build project whose value you want to override for this build\.
-If your source type is Amazon S3, this value is not supported\.
-   + *timeoutInMinutesOverride*: Optional number\.
-The number of build timeout minutes that overrides for this build the one defined in the build project\.

    For information about valid values for these placeholders, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.
 For a list of the latest settings for a build project, see [View a Build Project's Details](view-project-details.md)\.